kujiy/pacparser-web/readme.md

-# Web Interface for Pacparser
+# Web Interface of Pacparser
 Have you ever wondered "When I access to this URL, Which proxy will I use?
 Or direct?"
 Me helps you.